grinnell-cs/csc151-images/pages/syllabus.md

 There are many other ways in which it may be appropriate to adjust course policies and it is not possible to attempt to address them all in a few policies.
 These may include other issues best addressed earlier in the semester (*e.g.*, student-athlete scheduling) or as they arise (*e.g.*, chronic health flare-ups).
 I will do my best to be flexible in these cases with the overall goal of facilitating your growth in this course.
 Please keep me informed!

-In some cases, I will recommend consulting with the Academic Advising staff.
-They are an excellent resource for developing strategies for academic success and can connect you with other campus resources as well: <http://www.grinnell.edu/about/offices-services/academic-advising>.
+In some cases, I will recommend consulting with the [Academic Advising staff](http://www.grinnell.edu/about/offices-services/academic-advising).
+They are an excellent resource for developing strategies for academic success and can connect you with other campus resources as well.
 If I notice that you are encountering difficulty, in addition to communicating with you directly about it, I will also likely submit an academic alert via Academic Advising's SAL portal.
 This reminds you of my concern, and it notifies the Academic Advising team and your advisor(s) so that they can reach out to you with additional offers of support.

 ## Evaluation and grading